IBMStreams/samples/Databases/TeradataODBC/README.md

 connect via ODBCSource to a Teradata database and list table names of all available tables in database.
 (SELECT TableName FROM dbc.tables)

-To create the application you can use the make or you can import this spl project in your Streams Studio.
+To create the application you can use the make or you can import this SPL project in your Streams Studio.

 Main.spl
 -------------------------------------------------------------------------------------------------------------